 Lesson 4 - Q&A Session (2 hours, recorded)

 Followup - Breakout Group #1 (2 hours, recorded)

 Followup - Breakout Group #2 (2 hours, recorded)

 About William Brown

-Additionally, he performed two years of graduate research at the University of Hawaii at Manoa, where he performed research in a variety of areas, including neuromorphogenesis, epigenetics, stem cell regulation, and neuronal cytoarchitectonics.
+Additionally, he performed two years of graduate research at the University of Hawaii at Manoa in a variety of areas, including neuromorphogenesis, epigenetics, stem cell regulation and neuronal cytoarchitectonics.

-William is passionate about learning, and considers that as a fundamental aspect of his work and life.
+William is passionate about learning and considers it a fundamental aspect of his work and life.
 His primary objective is to help bring forth new ideas and technologies to assist humanity and advance civilization.